Family Educational Rights and Privacy Act (FERPA)

 Reviewing your education records

 Eligible students must be given access to review and inspect their education records.
 Requests to access your education records must be made in writing and submitted to the Office of the Registrar or to your college dean, department chair or another appropriate official.
-For details on how to request access to your records, refer to the UTSA Information Bulletin.
+For details on how to request access to your records, refer to UTSA Student Policies.

 Students may not have access to: